Crab Macaroni and Cheese Recipe

-I think that if you ask any one of our boys what their favorite food is, they would all say mac and cheese.
+I think that if you ask any of our boys what their favorite food is, they would all say mac and cheese.
 We make a lot of mac and cheese.
 If is not very often that we don’t have any children around, but today was one of those days.
 I was craving mac and cheese myself, but without the kids, it did not feel right.
 But wait, what if I was able to make mac and cheese “adult” friendly?
-Have I peaked your interest?
+Have I piqued your interest?

 So, I went grocery shopping in our kitchen.
 What did I find you may ask?
 Some smoked Gouda cheese purchased for the holidays, grated sharp cheddar cheese, along with some bacon.
 Well certainly that would make a nice base for mac and cheese, but I wanted to step it up a bit.
 When I opened the freezer, it hit me, crab legs.

-I purchased those for the holidays as well, but never made them.
+I purchased those for the holidays as well but never made them.
 This would most certainly make my mac and cheese more adult in composition.

 After a little of this and a little of that, the mac and cheese was done.
 My challenge was complete.
 I was successful in making a delicious “grown-up” mac and cheese.
 I think that I may have found my new favorite food.
-Have bite and let me know what you thnk!
+Have a bite and let me know what you think!

 Smoked Gouda with Crab and Bacon Mac 'N Cheese